 In Nyabiheke, Jonathan and Thomas worked with the community on the decision on whether to install a solar street light monitoring sensor on a Church building or a communal hall.

-After much discussion on what and why specific interventions and communal spaces would be more suitable in meeting the aims of the HEED project the community chose to site the desing interventions in the communal hall.
+After much discussion on what and why specific interventions and communal spaces would be more suitable in meeting the aims of the HEED project, the community chose to site the design interventions in the communal hall.

 In doing so, HEED and the community worked together to see around, beneath and beyond the problem itself.

-Early in December, Professor Elena Gaura, Dr James Busey and Dr Thomas Yeboah conducted a series of Energy for End Users (E4E) workshops in a displaced IDP camp in Uttargaya, Nepal to explain to participants the proposed dual purpose streetlight intervention (light and provision of energy at sockets for communal use) as well as the sensors and monitoring devices that will be recording the everyday activities to gather data on patterns of energy usage within households.
+During December 2018 Elena conducted a series of Energy for End Users (E4E) workshops in a displaced IDP camp in Uttargaya, Nepal to explain to participants the proposed dual purpose streetlight intervention (light and provision of energy at sockets for communal use) as well as the sensors and monitoring devices that will be recording the everyday activities to gather data on patterns of energy usage within households.

 Understanding the energy needs and aspirations of women in displaced communities in Nepal